cibernox/cibernox.github.io/source/_posts/2013-10-06-benchmarking-the-ruby-2-dot-1-and-rubinius-2-dot-0.markdown

 in all the multithreaded tests.

-Both, jruby and rubinius outperforms MRI's implementations by an order of magnitude when it comes to parallel processing, that was expected, but rubinius also doubles the performance on other matematicas tasks.
+Both, jruby and rubinius outperforms MRI's implementations by an order of magnitude when it comes to parallel processing, that was expected, but rubinius also doubles the performance on other math tasks.
 And jruby also performs very well, and probably would perform better in a computer with more than 2 cores.

-Even if ruby 2.1 has the lower total time, this benchmark suite was written 4 years go.
+Even if ruby 2.1 has the lower total time, this benchmark suite was written 4 years ago.
 The computer world have changed since then.
-Parallel computing is now the present, and I think that both rubinius and jruby have a brilliang future when it comes to scale our application to the multi-core world we live now.
+Parallel computing is now the present, and I think that both rubinius and jruby have a brilliang future when it comes to scale our applications to the multi-core world we live now.